Jürgen Hinzpeter

 Jürgen Hinzpeter (6 July 1937 – 25 January 2016) was a German journalist best known for his coverage of South Korean topics.
+Hinzpeter was a reporter for the ARD and the only journalist to film the massacres during the Gwangju Uprising in South Korea in 1980.
+He captured the events on camera, documenting the violence against civilians and the military crackdown in the city.
+His footage was sent to West Germany and broadcast internationally, exposing the South Korean regime under Chun Doo-hwan to global scrutiny.

-Hinzpeter was a reporter for the ARD and the only journalist to film the massacres during the Gwangju uprising in South Korea in 1980.
-His footage was delivered to Germany and broadcast worldwide.
-He reported about the student uprising and the leader Kim Dae-jung who later became President of South Korea.
-In Gwangju there is a memorial honoring Hinzpeter erected by the May 18 Memorial Foundation.
+His coverage helped draw pressure from the international community, contributing to the eventual push for democratization in South Korea, which culminated in 1987.
+Hinzpeter also reported on opposition politician Kim Dae-jung, who later became president of South Korea after winning the 1997 election.
+In Gwangju, a memorial honouring Hinzpeter has been erected by the May 18 Memorial Foundation.